 Crafting a beautiful home that fits all your needs is a constant work in progress.
-There are always ways you can improve it as well as change it to better fit your family's life.
-Revamping your living room lighting is a great way to update your living space.
+There are many ways to enhance its overall look or make a few alterations to better suit your family's lifestyle.
+For instance, revamping your living room lighting is a great way to throw in some flair that can easily update your living space.

 How to Find the Right Chandelier Ceiling Fan for Your Space

-Before you jump into a full-fledged shopping session, you need to find out the limitations of your living room.
+Before you head off on a full-blown shopping spree, you need to find out the limitations of your living room.
 Here's how to figure out what you need:

 1. Determine the Size of Your Fixture

 A chandelier ceiling fan that's too big or too small will look awkward, and that's just the start.
-Instead of producing that nice airflow you want, it could create a wind tunnel or be too small to make a difference.
+Instead of producing that nice airflow you want, it could create a wind tunnel or lack the required air volume to make a difference.

 The thing you need to do before shopping for chandelier fans is to measure your space.
-Calculate your living room's square footage by multiplying the width times the height.
+Multiply the length by the width, and you'll have the square feet.
+Here's a basic formula you can follow: Length (in feet) x width (in feet) = area in sq.
 If your room has an irregular shape, a square footage calculation guide can help.

 Based on your room's square footage, you can determine what blade span you need.
 The blade span is the full width of the fan and its blades.
 Here's a handy guide to help you determine how large of a fan you need based on your room size: